The A-Team is one of the most famous of the 1980s action series, running from 1983 to 1987.

 - Pity the Kidnapper: In "Bounty", when Murdock gets abducted by bounty hunters he manages to drive his kidnappers nuts before they even get back to their hideout.
-Even death threats don't manage to shut him up.Villain: What are you, nuts?!
+Even death threats don't manage to shut him up for long.Villain: What are you, nuts?!

 - Plank Gag: The standard "person carries long planks, turns around and accidentally hits somebody standing behind/next to them" gag happens during an A-Team Montage in "The Big Squeeze" while putting up restaurant props.

 - Police Are Useless: Multiple episodes established this quickly to explain why the client of the week needed to approach the A-Team instead of the cops to deal with the villain of the week.
 The cops were usually just being bought off by the villain in question, though sometimes the cops were the villains.
 On other occasions the small local police agencies were simply overwhelmed and outgunned by the criminal element.
 This ended in the final season due to the change in format.

 - Posthumous Character: Ray Brenner was a fifth member of the team in Vietnam whom the others remember in a heroic and respectful fashion.
 In a first season episode they risk capture to attend and take part in his funeral with full military honors.
 They quickly learn from his widow (guest star Joanna Kerns) that he died trying to free his small hometown from a local outlaw family.
 They promptly seek revenge and justice for their fallen comrade.

 - Product Placement: An odd case.
 The van was supplied by GMC, but the grille and emblems were then blacked out and obscured by a brushguard making it indistinguishable from a Chevrolet.
 Confusing things even more, the prop van used for build montages was a Chevrolet, and the blacked out Chevy emblem could be clearly seen in certain shots.

 - B.A. was the unusual protagonist example who'd let the mook get in a good punch or two before smiling, then defenestrating them.
 Inverted twice when B.A. met a giant Asian mook who could take his punches without flinching.